Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Storing It Properly

 Transfer to airtight containers.
-It’ll keep in the fridge for 4-5 days.
+It’ll stay in the fridge for 4–5 days.

-Write the date on your containers so you remember when you made it.
+Write the date on your containers so you remember when you made them.

 Reheating Without Ruining It

-The stovetop is the way to go.
+Use the stovetop for reheating.
 Put your soup in a pot over medium-low heat and stir occasionally until it’s hot all the way through.

 If the soup got thick sitting in the fridge (the noodles or rice absorbed liquid), add a splash of water or chicken broth to thin it back out.